-We hope you enjoy your newly hired instrument.
-Please take the time to read this information order to keep the instrument in its best condition.
+We hope you enjoy your instrument.
+Please take the time to read the information below in order to keep it in its best condition.

 Caring for your instrument